Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

     .. figure:: /_static/images/hardware-pics/back-screws-usb-loop.jpg
         :width: 50%

 #.
-Flash the micro SD card with a fresh install of embassyOS - you can follow the flashing guide :ref:`here <flashing-pi>`
+Flash the micro SD card with a fresh install of StartOS - you can follow the flashing guide :ref:`here <flashing-pi>`

 #.
-Once flashed, reinsert the micro SD card into the Embassy:
+Once flashed, reinsert the micro SD card into the server:

     .. figure:: /_static/images/hardware-pics/front-sd-card.jpg
         :width: 50%